Nehrunagar Assembly constituency

 Nehrunagar Vidhan Sabha seat was one of the seats in Maharashtra Legislative Assembly in India.
 It was made defunct after constituency map of India was redrawn in 2008.
 Nehrunagar is a suburb of Mumbai, next to Kurla.

-A trivia item about this constituency is that Babasaheb Bhosale, who represented it from 1980 to 1985, was the Chief Minister of the state for an year during his five-year stint as MLA.
+A trivia item about this constituency is that Babasaheb Bhosale, who represented it from 1980 to 1985, was the Chief Minister of the state for a year during his five-year stint as MLA.